Rahmakh1/TransVisDoneOnNPS-dataset/README.md

 # TransVisDoneOnNPS-dataset
-This project is an extension to the repository"https://github.com/tusharsangam/TransVisDrone".
-The added files are for performance evaluation and  GUI's files to test model in real time
+This project is an extension to the repository"https://github.com/tusharsangam/TransVisDrone". loss.py and metrics.py files include the implemetation of PIoU and WIoU loss function